TOP |

 Dutch spelling is fairly phonetic.

-In general, there is just one way of writing a sound,
+In general, there is just one way of describing, writing down a sound,

 and each letter and